madrilene/lenesaile.com/src/en/pages/index.md

 I make sure that a website is ==fast and loads only what is necessary==.
 The visitor should be able to find his way around immediately and the website should be ==accessible and usable for all people==.
 I am a humble learner in this field and adjust my knowledge on a daily basis.

-I do not create websites based on pre-programmed templates and I do not use visual website builders.
+I do not create websites based on premade templates/themes and I do not use Website Builders.
 All websites are designed and developed from the ground up so that they work exactly as I and my clients imagine them to.

 This approach has various advantages: